DakshShah/CSE101/Homework4.md

 ### Can I create my own function?

 Ans.
 Yes you can create other functions as well.
 There is no restriction on that.

+### Do we only have to consider square matrices?

+No, it can be rectangular.
+You may need to transpose the matrix to get correct answer.

 ### Do we need to follow the pseudocode strictly?